+\${BUILD_DIRECTORY}/SimpleITK-build/Wrapping/Python/Packaging and run the following command:

 '''

-${BUILD_DIRECTORY}/SimpleITK-build/Wrapping/Python
+$ sudo python setup.py install

 '''

-and run the following command:

-'''

-$ sudo python Packaging/setup.py install

-'''

-This will install the SimpleElastix which we can then import into our own scripts.
+This will install the SimpleITK python module with SimpleElastix, which can then be imported into scripts like any other python module.
 If we want to install SimpleElastix into a virtual environment, activate the virtual environment on beforehand and omit sudo.
 If you don't know what a virtual environment is, don't worry about it, it is entirely optional.